What is Retaliation?

 What is NY Labor Law 215?

 NY Labor Law 215 states that employers cannot fire, penalize, or retaliate against an employee for complaining about a possible labor law violation to their employer or the Labor Department, providing information to the Labor Department, or testifying in an investigation or case.
 Employees are also legally protected when exercising any right under NY Labor Law.

 What is NY Labor Law 741?

 NY Labor Law 740 and 741 protect whistleblowers from retaliation.
 Under the law, employers cannot retaliate against whistleblowers for reporting suspected illegal activity, including those that pose a substantial and specific danger to public health and safety or a significant threat to a medical patient.
 Whistleblowers can file a lawsuit if their employer retaliates against them.

 What to do about workplace retaliation?

-Victims of workplace retaliation should contact an employment lawyer for a free consultation.
+Victims of workplace retaliation should contact an employment lawyer for a consultation.
 Some retaliation statutes require victims to file within a certain amount of time (as little at 30 days), so it’s important to reach out to a lawyer as soon as possible.

 Learn more about retaliation protections, how to file a claim, and damages.